Do You Really Need a Liability Policy?

 MARCH 4, 2025

 Even with thorough asset protection planning, unexpected events can occur, putting your assets and future earnings at risk.
 An umbrella or excess liability policy plays a crucial role in a comprehensive risk management strategy.
-Following is an overview of the liability policy differences and whether you need extra liability coverage — and, if so, how much coverage is sufficient.
+Here’s an overview of the differences in liability policies and whether you need additional coverage — and, if so, how much might be sufficient.

 Umbrella vs. Excess Liability